ottogroup/clash/Readme.md

-:rocket: CLASH is a tool for running Bash scripts inside the Google Cloud Platform :rocket:
+:rocket: CLASH is a tool for running Bash scripts on the Google Cloud Platform :rocket:

 CLASH is an acronym for CLoud bASH.
 Its purpose is to provide an easy-to-use Python API / Airflow Operator for running Bash scripts on the *Compute Engine*.